grpc/proposal/A80-grpc-metrics-for-tcp-connection.md

 ## Implementation

-Will be implemented in C-core, but currently have no plans to implement in other languages.
+Will be implemented in C-core, and currently have no plans to implement in other languages.